ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 #### Returning Early from a Template

-Sometimes you want to stop processing a template or <%def> method in the middle and just use the text you’ve accumulated so far.
+Sometimes you want to stop processing a template or <%def> method in the middle and just use the text you've accumulated so far.
 You can use a return statement inside a Python block to do that.

 ```
 % if not len(records):